bucanero/save-decrypters/doa5-decrypter/README.md

 # Dead or Alive 5 Save Decrypter

-A tool to decrypt Dead or Alive 5 PS3 and PS4 save-games.
+A tool to decrypt Dead or Alive 5 PS3, PS4, and PS Vita save-games.

 ```
 USAGE: ./doa5-decrypter [option] filename